SonySemiconductorSolutions/tof-ar-server/ReadMe.md

 <a name="download"></a>
 # Download the App

-Use tools to debug your ToF AR development.
+Install ToF AR Server on your mobile device and then connect the device to Unity Editor running on your PC to debug your ToF AR applications.
 Download ToF AR Server now from App Store and Google Play and try it out!

 [<img alt="Get it on the App Store" src="/Docs/images/App_Store_Badge_US-UK_092917.svg" height="60">](https://apps.apple.com/us/developer/id1601362415)